jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 ---
-created_at: 2015-06-24 22:35Z
+created_at: 2015-06-25 22:35Z
 layout: post
 title: When Learning, Attitude and Approach Matter
 tags: [learning]
 ---

 As programmers, one of the most important skills to have is being able to learn quickly.
-It doesn't matter that you know frameworks X and Y, or languages Foo and Bar.
-What is hot and not will change several times throughout our career, but the skill to learn new abilities will always be in demand.
+It doesn't matter that you know frameworks X and Y, or languages Foo and Bar. what's hot and what's not will change several times throughout our career, but the skill to learn new abilities will always be in demand.

 In this post, I want to look at what it takes to be a good learner, as well as some techniques we